skylight-hq/skylight.digital/_policies/privacy.md

 <strong>Additional use.</strong> In some cases, we may share information you have provided or automatically generated information in response to lawful judicial or law enforcement requests or to protect skylight.digital from security threats.

 <strong>Analytics.</strong> Skylight uses a third-party analytics provider (currently Google Analytics) to analyze data from cookies.
 The third-party analytics provider does not receive personally identifiable information through these cookies.
-We have also limited the provider’s ability to see your full IP address (a process known as “IP masking”).
+We have also limited the provider's ability to see your full IP address (a process known as “IP masking”).
 You can get more information about [how Google Analytics uses cookies that are on our site](https://www.google.com/policies/privacy/partners/), or review [Google Analytics privacy policy](https://www.google.com/intl/en/policies/privacy/) for additional information.

 <strong>Other sharing.</strong> We do not use or share your information for commercial purposes.

 ## Third-Party Sites

-<strong>Third-party policies.</strong> Your activity on those sites is governed by the website’s security and privacy policies.
+<strong>Third-party policies.</strong> Your activity on those sites is governed by the website's security and privacy policies.
 Users of third-party sites often share information with the general public, user community, and/or the third-party operating the site.
 Consequently, you should review the privacy policies of third-party sites before using them and ensure that you understand how your information may be shared and used.
 You should also adjust privacy settings on your account on any third-party site to match your preferences.
 All official Skylight accounts are clearly labeled.

 <strong>Analytics.</strong> For aggregate statistical analysis and to improve the quality of our services, we may integrate web measurement tools with our social media pages.
 These tools enable basic analysis of social media traffic (such as the number of people visiting a certain page).